cjsquared-dev/event-task-scheduler/README.md

 # Event-Scheduler

 ## Description
-Event Scheduler allows users to manage their  organized events by adding volunteers or employees to the users personal schedule.
+Event Scheduler allows users to manage their organized events by adding volunteers or employees to the user's personal schedule.

 ## Features
 - Option to add new roles into the users event